SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

 > **Notes:**
 >
-> - Pintool is not supported for SDC.
 > - Input selection GPIO can be configured in `sl_si91x_sdc_init_channel_1_config.h` for channel 1, or the respective config for other channels.
 > - In `sdc_example.c`, update the `sl_adc_channel_config_t` channel parameter to match the installed channel number.
 > - When using a single channel, only channel 1 is available; for two channels, channels 1 and 2, and so on.